 I ordered a simple clip lamp from Amazon to help illuminate my work area.
 I loved its industrial look, but wasn't thrilled with the ugly brown cord.
 And since I planned on clipping it to a shelf, I knew the cord would be visible at all times.
 I decided on a simple fix.
 A wrap!
 Here's all you'll need to do it yourself:

-- Clip lamp, available at most hardware stores or Amazon
+- Clip Lamp.
+Also available at most hardware stores

-- Nylon string in your color of choice, I used this great orange
+- Nylon twine in your color of choice, I used this great orange

 - A clothespin or other clip, to hold the string when you need to take a break